Stals/hugo-share-buttons/README.md

 Default is 0.5em.

 ### - fontsize (optional)
-The button size is changed by specifying a font size, because everything else is dependatnt on 'em' numbers, which is the sharingbuttons.io recommended way.
+The button size is changed by specifying the font size because everything else is dependent on 'em' numbers.
+It's sharingbuttons.io's recommended way.

 ## Examples
-Let's do a bigger example of how shareButtons would look in your config file, and the result it produces
+Let's do a bigger example of how 'shareButtons' would look in your config file and the result it produces

 <table>
 <tr>